 It is very common for white patches to appear on a brand new wall, especially external brickwork as shown on these pictures.
 Such white marks on the brickwork are caused by effect called Efflorescence.
 There are a different types of efflorescence which can be caused by various factors: Primary efflorescence is typically caused on brick walls by the initial cure of cementous products.
-Secondary efflorescence is caused by external influence to the concrete such as salt deposits on bridges and parking garages as a result of applying road salt in the winter, continuous water leaks, etc.
+Secondary efflorescence is caused by external influence to the concrete such as salt deposits on bridges and parking garages as a result of applying road salt in the winter, continuous water leaks, etc. There is a lot of reading on the internet about Efflorescence, hence in this article I will only explain the Primary efflorescence in newly built external walls, which is important to the stonemasonry and external restoration business. |

 Problem